thomas-neitmann/thomas-adventuRe/content/posts/2020-05-20-enhance-ggplot2-with-ggtext.markdown

 Inside `theme()` I set `plot.title = ggtext::element_markdown()`.
 This has the effect that the plot title I created using `ggtitle()` is interpreted as markdown/HTML.
 That made it possible to have the title of the plot act as a legend by coloring the appropriate keywords.

 To color words you have to wrap them inside a `<span>` tag and use inline CSS to specify the color.
-In general with will look like this:
+In general this should look something like this:

 ```HTML
 <span style = 'color:color name or hex code'>Text you want to color</span>